 We recommend waiting one week to have intercourse.
 This allows proper time for recovery and healing.

 Vasectomies are partially or fully covered with most insurance policies depending on your insurance plan.
 As a courtesy, we will call your insurance and provide you with an estimate of what your “out of pocket” expense will be.
-We also offer one of the lowest self-pay discount of $899 to allow those not covered by insurance an affordable choice for contraception.
+We also offer one of the lowest self-pay discount to allow those not covered by insurance an affordable choice for contraception.
 Give us a call and we’ll assist you in getting the information you need.

 The test usually takes about 20-30 minutes.